-As two successful women who have risen through the ranks at leading investment banks and financial research firms, Ally Invest’s Lule Demmissie and Lindsey Bell have firsthand knowledge about the excitement of investing.
+As two successful women who have risen through the ranks at leading investment banks and financial research firms, Lindsey Bell, chief investment strategist of Ally Invest, and Lule Demmissie, former president of Ally Invest, have firsthand knowledge about the excitement of investing.
 But they also recognize the areas in which the industry has room to grow.

 We spoke with these inspirational individuals about overcoming barriers in their own lives and making a difference in the lives of others.